NourZohry/NourZohry/README.md

 Here are some ideas to get you started:
 -->
-* 📖 I'm studying computer engineering
+* 🎓 I'm a computer engineering graduate!
 * 🌱 I’m currently learning web development in my free time
 * 📫 How to reach me: email me! nzohry@gmail.com